6pac/SlickGrid/README.md

 It aims to be a viable alternative master repo, building on the legacy of the [mleibman/SlickGrid](https://github.com/mleibman/SlickGrid) master branch, keeping libraries up to date and applying, safe core patches and enhancements to keep the project up to date.

-The project extends on the SlickGrid foundation and while also including the following changes
+The project extends on the SlickGrid foundation while also including the following changes
-- we merged [X-SlickGrid](https://github.com/ddomingues/X-SlickGrid) project into the lib which brought Frozen Columns/Rows
+- merged [X-SlickGrid](https://github.com/ddomingues/X-SlickGrid) project into the lib which brought Frozen Columns/Rows
-- we removed jQueryUI in v3 (replaced it by [SortableJS](https://sortablejs.github.io/Sortable/))
+- removed jQueryUI requirement in v3 (replaced it by [SortableJS](https://sortablejs.github.io/Sortable/))
-- we removed jQuery in v4
+- removed jQuery requirement in v4
-- we modernized the project in v5 by migrating to TypeScript, we added ES6/ESM build targets and a new Alpine Theme
+- modernized the project in v5 by migrating to TypeScript, we added ES6/ESM build targets and a new Alpine Theme

 ### Examples
 Check out the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** Wiki for a full list of examples demonstrating new features and use cases, such as dynamic grid creation and editors with third party controls.